-For those who have access to a graphing utility, we have included comments, examples, and exercises marked with a indicating that a graphing utility is required.
-We have also included an appendix that explains some of the capabilities of graphing utilities.
-The comments, examples, and exercises may be omitted without loss of continuity, if so desired.
+For those who have access to a graphing utility, we have included comments, examples, and exercises marked with a diministration included an appendix that explains some of the capabilities of graphing utilities.
+The diministration comments, examples, and exercises may be omitted without loss of continuity, if so desired.